fomightez/borked_appmode_plus/README.md

 ----

+**NOTE APPMODE PRESENTLY DOESN'T WORK HERE.** For some reason clicking on the 'appmode' button still produces an error in regards to the hidden files as discussed [here](https://github.com/oschuett/appmode/issues/64).
+I haven't been able to determine what extra in that repo interferes with the fix I inistuted that works in both [my fork of the binder-example/appmode repo](https://github.com/fomightez/appmode) and [a simpler appmode example I had from demonstrating a very old fix](https://github.com/fomightez/simple_appmode_binder).

 ### Post-Fork Differences
 - I added seaborn and other useful dependencies to the `environment.yml` file after forking this from [here](https://github.com/binder-examples/appmode).
 (To determine which ones I could place in `environment.yml` to have conda handle install, I opened a Binder from appmode Binder-example and then launched terminal then searched, such as `conda search seaborn` to see if available in conda-forge, based on [here](https://conda.io/docs/user-guide/tasks/manage-pkgs.html#searching-for-packages).
 Nothing returned for those, like `vpython`, that are not available.)